Travigo/travigo/docs/departure-graph.md

-# Rolling departure graph
+# Rolling journey graph

-The departure graph runs as a separate internal service using `travigo departure-graph run`.
-Web API replicas make HTTP requests to it for scheduled departure candidates.
-Journey planning uses the same source because its vehicle expansion already reads departure boards.
-Arrival boards and filtered board queries continue to use the existing MongoDB/Redis candidate path.
+The journey graph runs as a separate internal service using `travigo departure-graph run`.
+It owns the complete in-memory scheduled network: canonical stop nodes and aliases, spatial origin cells, walking/change edges, journey path edges, service-day membership and per-stop departures.

+`POST /v1/plans` performs the complete time-dependent label-setting search in that process.
+Web API sends stop identifiers or origin coordinates and search constraints directly to it.
+The response contains compact journey references and timed transfer legs; Web API only batch-hydrates those journey references, attaches realtime/reference data, and formats the public response.
+It does not expand departure boards, query transfers or calculate routes. `POST /v1/departures` continues to serve the departure board from the same graph.

 The graph is deliberately non-blocking:

 - Snapshot restore runs before the graph service starts listening.
-Web API requests fall back to the existing scheduled-journey path while it is unavailable.
+The readiness endpoint stays unavailable until both timetable and topology are ready;
+  journey planning has no MongoDB calculation fallback.
 - A request for an incomplete stop/date performs the existing indexed MongoDB lookup, adds those journeys to the graph, and marks only that stop complete.
 - Adding a journey indexes all of its origin stops, but propagated stops remain